Albertsons, Safeway to sell 168 stores to get merger okay

 The transaction was announced in March.

-The divested stores will be purchased by Haggen Holdings, LLC, Supervalu Inc, Associated Wholesale Grocers, Inc and Associated Food Stores Inc.
+The divested stores will be purchased by Haggen Holdings, LLC, Supervalu Inc (SVU.N), Associated Wholesale Grocers, Inc and Associated Food Stores Inc.

 “Absent a remedy, this acquisition would likely lead to higher prices and lower quality for supermarket shoppers in 130 communities,” FTC Chairwoman Edith Ramirez said in a statement.
 “This settlement will ensure that consumers in those communities continue to benefit from competition among their local supermarkets.”